Complaints, Appeals & Malpractice Policy

 - There was bias or conflict of interest

-Appeal Stages
+Appeal stages

-- Stage 1 – Informal Review Internal review by the assessor or centre manager.
+Internal review by the assessor or centre manager.

-- Stage 2 – Formal Appeal Independent review by Britannia Elite’s Quality Assurance Panel.
+Independent review by Britannia Elite’s Quality Assurance Panel.

 Timeframes

-- Appeals must be submitted within 30 days of receiving the assessment decision.
+- Appeals must be submitted within 30 days of receiving the assessment decision

-- Outcomes issued within 20 working days.
+- Outcomes issued within 20 working days

-Examples of Malpractice
+Examples of malpractice

 - Cheating or plagiarism